DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/create-space.md

 !!! info

-     - If the image space status is `public`, the images in the space can be pulled and used by all Kubernetes namespaces on the platform;
+     - If the registry space status is `public`, the images in the space can be pulled and used by all Kubernetes namespaces on the platform;
-     - If the status of the image space is `private`, the image space can only be used by the Kubernetes namespace under the workspace (tenant) after the administrator Admin binds the image space to one or more workspaces (tenants).
+     - If the status of the registry space is `private`, the registry space can only be used by the Kubernetes namespace under the workspace (tenant) after the administrator Admin binds the registry space to one or more workspaces (tenants).

 Next step: [Bind Workspace](./bind-to-ws.md)